kp1930/CatchTheBall_Game_Application/README.md

 # CatchTheBall_Game_Application

-Simple Catch the ball game applicaiton in Android using Java.
+A very simple Catch the ball game applicaiton in Android using Java.